Merge Conflict After AI Edits: Resolution Guide

-Your branch + AI edits conflict with main.
-Resolve without losing AI improvements.
+Your branch plus AI edits conflict with main.
+Resolve it without losing the AI's real improvements, and stop mistaking format noise for logic conflicts.

 Common causes